LuiSlacker/express-visualizer/README.md

 });
 ```

-A new endpoint is will then be registered to your app and you can browse your routes at
+A new endpoint will then be registered to your app and you can browse your routes at
 ```
 <yourHost:yourPort>/expressVisualizer/visualize
 ```